What is Blown in Insulation?

 So, to prevent this thing, it’s better to contain the fiberglass with membranes or using a netting system.
 Netted cavities are made with fire-resistant, odorless, and chemical-free fiberglass and provide an R-value of 4.2 per inch.

-There are three main types of blow-in cellulose insulation that are used in the residential application: loose fill, stabilized, and wall-cavity spray.
+There are three main types of blown-in cellulose insulation that are used in residential applications: loose fill, stabilized, and wall-cavity spray.

 When you are going to install insulation in an existing closed wall or in an attic, it likely will be blow-in cellulose insulation.
 While insulating the attic, other alternatives are fiberglass batts or blown-in fiberglass.
 But with enclosed walls, blowing in loose-fill cellulose insulation is the most

 Also called “mineral wool,” this type of blown-in insulation is made from blast furnace slag.
 The slag is heated, combined with other minerals, and then spun into an airy product that resembles the texture of raw sheep’s wool.
 Has an R-Value of R-3.3 per inch, but it is much more expensive than either loose-fill fiberglass or cellulose.
 Despite its high price point, it is excellent fire resistance, and it is used by many.